What’s the best way to give root canals a bad reputation? A missed root during root canal.

 Lastly, here’s an image of the final filling and obturation of the retreated root canal.

-How to avoid missed roots
+How to avoid missed roots during a root canal

 So, in the spirit of endodontic education, let’s do a recap of the key takeaways from this tooth story.